 - Reduced oil loss from washout

 For greased bearings, their optimal function is entirely reliant on the user to get the lubrication process right.
-Greased bearings will perform only as well as they are maintained.
+Greased bearings perform only as well as you maintain them.

 Interested in extending bearing life in your applications?
 The following sections are for you.